WRFan/ubuntu/README.md

 Microsoft can't even get their own damn extensions right, since ".ics" actually points to "Outlook.File.ics.15" in registry. is this file an Outlook file?
 Damn stupidity all over!

 So I am using dhclient to request the prefix.
-Now, there's been many lamentations about dhclient, and in fact, probably any other dhcp client out there is better suited for requesting IPs (except the MS dhcp client, lol), but it all depends on your ISP, and as far as I am concerned, dhclient gets it job done satisfactorily.
+Now, there's been many lamentations about dhclient, and in fact, probably any other dhcp client out there is better suited for requesting IPs (except for the MS dhcp client, lol), but it all depends on your ISP, and as far as I am concerned, dhclient gets it job done satisfactorily.

 Now, there's no communication whatsoever between dhclient and the actual SLAAC-er (using radvd), so you have to make sure yourself the prefix attained by dhclient is actually passed to radvd.
 Depending on linux distro used, this whole process varies, so finding info on the net is pretty much impossible.
 So again, I am talking about Ubuntu 16 server edition!
 Keeping this in mind, let's go over the individual steps: